mdaines/viz-js/README.md

 - [lang-dot](./packages/lang-dot) — CodeMirror language support for the Graphviz DOT language.
 - [website](./packages/website) — Try out Graphviz and Viz.js.
 Render a graph visualization in your browser.
-- [examples/parcel](./packages/examples/parcel) — Example of using Viz.js with the Parcel bundler.
-- [examples/script-tag](./packages/examples/script-tag) — Example of using the UMD build of Viz.js.

 ## Install